 A.K.A.: Sparrow hawk, killy hawk, mouser

 Field marks: blue-jay-sized, colorful falcon, with long, sickle-shaped wings, a longish tail, and conspicuous head markings.
-Males have rufous to white underparts, (sometimes with black spots); blue wings, rufous backs, and rufous tails with black tips.
+Male american kestrels have rufous to white underparts, (sometimes with black spots); blue wings, rufous backs, and rufous tails with black tips.
 Females have streaked, creamy underparts, with rufous barred backs, wings and tails.

 Flight behavior: Typically migrates alone, although sometimes travels in small flocks with other raptors.
 Occasionally soars; usually flaps and glides while migrating.
 Quick, erratic flight.

 Best chance to see: Late September, when daily chance is 78%, and passage rate is 1 bird/hour.

 Longterm trends: Increased from 1930s through mid-1970s, decreased in late 1970s and early 1980s, relatively stable in late 1980s and early 1990s.